Centennial Celebration 2015-2016

 Charter Day, the first event of Tennessee Tech’s Centennial Celebration, was the 100th anniversary of the date the bill establishing the college in Cookeville was signed.

-A ceremony commemorating the anniversary included recognitions of special guests representing Tech's founders, as well as other dignitaries from across Tennessee: state commissioners, the Tennessee Higher Education Commission, Tennessee Board of Regents, state legislators, and three former TTU presidents.
+A ceremony commemorating the anniversary included recognitions of special guests representing Tech's founders, as well as other dignitaries from across Tennessee: state commissioners, the Tennessee Higher Education Commission, Tennessee Board of Regents, state legislators, and three former Tennessee Tech presidents.

 The centerpiece of the ceremony was a dramatic skit re-enacting key moments leading to the Tech charter; nearly two dozen actors took the stage to perform excerpts from historical documents and to portray alumni over 10 decades.
 (Pictured above, from left: Philip Gibbons, Dave Johnson, Steve Gwilt and Patrick Mannle.)